Skip to main content

 Common issues:

-• Plugin not showing up: Verify the directory name matches effect.<id> and manifest.json is valid JSON
+• Plugin not showing up: Verify the directory name matches effect.<id>, manifest.json is valid JSON, and you triggered Refresh Plugins

 • Lua errors: Ensure your entry file returns a table with the expected callback functions